-Paul said: “Problem solving is a key part of my job, something that has continued to help us reduce crime on the estate.
+“Problem solving is a key part of my job, something that has continued to help us reduce crime on the estate.
 Not so long ago there was a spate of pedal cycle thefts, so we created a plan to tackle this.
 We hosted a crime prevention event at an estate business, where we offered advice to people.
 We marked bikes and used this opportunity to register the bikes on our police database.

 “There is very little crime at the moment, so I spend most of my days patrolling the estate and engaging with local people.
 During a typical shift, usually nine to 10 hours, I’ll walk or cycle about 20 miles.”

 For both Etiquette Security and the PCSO, the priorities are the same – visibility and communication.